ScottIsAFool/StoreClient/ReadMe.md

 I hope so.
 See what the future holds.

 ## Changelog ##
+***0.2.2.0***
+- Fixes for return types that have no entries in them
+- Added WindowsPhone70 to the ClientType enum

 ***0.2.1.0***
 - Added the `IStoreApiClient` interface to allow developers to more easily create design time data when using something like MVVM Light.